 - COMMUNICATING WITH THE INSTRUCTOR: I aim to be available and helpful to all of you.
 Help me to be able to do that by following these guidelines for communication with me: - The best way to communicate with me is via EMAIL (not Canvas messages).
 Please email me at Hillary.Wang@unt.edu from your UNT email address.
 Otherwise it goes to my junk mail. - You need to check your UNT email and Canvas inbox daily, as this is where I will send out individual and/or class communications (i.e. in a Canvas announcement). - Email will likely be a very significant part of your job one day, so I place an emphasis on learning and practicing professional email etiquette with my students.
 Emails should start with a greeting, state the question/comment clearly and concisely, be respectful and free of spelling/grammatical errors, and end with a salutation including your name/section number.
 Always be respectful. - Please check the syllabus before emailing me.
-If your question pertains to a grading policy (such as dropped grades), attendance policy/schedule, etc., it is probably in the syllabus. - CLASS PREPARATION: Reading and studying the chapter before we go over it in class will give you an initial exposure to the material and an idea of calculations/concepts that need clarification. - CLASS PARTICIPATION: Students are expected to participate in class, not just attend it.
+If your question pertains to a grading policy (such as dropped grades), attendance policy/schedule, etc., it is probably in the syllabus. - CLASS PREPARATION: Reading and studying the chapter before we go over it in class is imperative to success in this course.
+The goal is to gain an initial exposure to the material and have an idea of concepts or calculations that need clarification BEFORE we strengthen that knowledge and apply it during class. - CLASS PARTICIPATION: Students are expected to participate in class, not just attend it.
 Participating in class means being awake, removing distractions (such as phones/devices), paying attention to the lecture, asking questions, contributing to discussion, answering polling questions, and working on class exercises (discussed more below).
 Nonparticipation can be counted as an absence. - CLASS DISCUSSION PROBLEMS: We will go over class discussion exercises every class period.
 Participating in working out these problems (and not simply watching me do them) has a HUGE effect on students' understanding and class performance.
-These exercises will 1) build your knowledge and skills with class material, 2) help prepare you for homework, quizzes, and exams, and 3) see examples of class content in actual business scenarios.
+These exercises will 1) build your knowledge and skills with class material, 2) help prepare you for homework, cases, and exams, and 3) see examples of class content in actual business scenarios.
 Pay attention, make an effort, ask questions, and write down your work for later review.
 Nonparticipation can be counted as an absence.